sergiy79/codecombat/Dev-Setup:-Vagrant.md

 ## About This Method

+**NOTE** This method is not yet working well for Windows, due to issues that arise when the version of VirtualBox is different from the VirtualBox driver running in the virtual machine.
+For the moment, the regular Windows setup instructions are more reliable.

 [Vagrant](https://www.vagrantup.com) is a tool for rapidly creating and configuring [virtual machines](http://en.wikipedia.org/wiki/Virtual_machine).

 By using Vagrant, we can quickly create an environment for CodeCombat with all the necessary dependencies, without requiring these dependencies to be installed directly on your computer.
 Vagrant also simplifies rebuilding the environment and upgrading to newer versions of dependencies.